 Many macro phenomena are affected differently by age groups.
 When we think about the time-consuming accumulation of skills, it is reasonable to imagine that decisions are substantially affected by one's age.
 The macro wage profile is one of the age related topics which can be understood by skill accumulation.
 There are much literature which investigate the wage profile considering the human capital accumulation on the job, for example Becker (1993) and Mincer(1974).
-This paper provided a basic model to directly analyze the negative relationship between the unemployment rate and the slope of the wage profile, in the context of the human capital accumulation on the job.
+This paper provides a basic model to directly analyze the macro wage profile in the context of the human capital accumulation on the job.